-When it comes to buying tickets for Walt Disney World, I have good news and bad news.
-First some good news: there are a bunch of ways to save money on theme park tickets!
+When it comes to buying theme park tickets for Walt Disney World, I have good news and bad news.
+First some good news: there are a bunch of ways to save money on Disney World tickets!

 Now some bad news: tickets are likely going to be the single biggest expense of your trip.
 They are downright pricey at $394 for a base 5-day adult ticket.

 But don’t worry, there is one more piece of good news.
 You will get incredible value from the money you spend on tickets to Walt Disney World, as there is real bang for your buck in the parks!